FabricMC/fabric-docs/players/installing-java/linux.md

 You should refer to an alternative guide for your distribution if you plan to develop mods.

-## 3. Verify that Java 17 is installed.
+## 3. Verify That Java 17 Is Installed

 Once the installation is complete, you can verify that Java 17 is installed by opening a terminal and typing `java -version`.

-If the command runs successfully, you will see something like shown before, where the java version is displayed:
+If the command runs successfully, you will see something like shown before, where the Java version is displayed:

 ![Terminal with "java -version" typed in.](/assets/players/installing-java/linux-java-version.png)